Compare Templates

 - Difference-only filtering - Toggle to show only parameters that differ between templates

-- Category grouping - Parameters organized by their Revit category for easier navigation
+- Category grouping - Parameters organized by Revit parameter group for easier navigation

 - Status indicators - Clear visual feedback showing “Different” or “Same” for each parameter